 Chapter Five

-"I need an update, Mister Schmitt," the captain said as he strode into Engineering the following morning.
+"I need an update, Mister Schmitt," the captain proclaimed as he strode into Engineering the following morning.

 "Uh, yes sir," the head of Engineering seemed a bit distracted, "we've gotten almost all systems back online now.
 Jackson is still going through the code, which could take a very long time.
 There are millions of lines of code that make this ship function."